cpp-modulos

 • Elimination of Circular Dependencies: Modules allow importing only the necessary components, avoiding unnecessary dependencies.

-If you are a regular programmer, by now you should be crying tears of joy to see all these advantages (I’m still crying 😭).
+If you are a regular programmer, by now you should be crying with excitement to see all these advantages (I’m still crying 😭)

 Basic Syntax of Modules